Theodotus of Laodicea

-Theodotus (c.
+Theodotus (Greek: Θεόδοτος; c.
 260 – c.
 335) was the bishop of Laodicea in Syria from the early 300s.
 He replaced Stephen, who apostasized during the Great Persecution (303–313).
 The exact year of his consecration cannot be fixed more precisely.
 He attended at least four church councils.

 According to Eusebius of Caesarea's Historia ecclesiastica, Theodotus "proved his personal name ... true" and was a gift from God to the diocese of Laodicea.
 Eusebius also praises him for his knowledge of "the science of bodily healing" and for being a "dedicated student of divine teachings", implying that he was trained in both medicine and theology prior to becoming bishop.
 He used his medical training to treat the faithful during the Great Persecution.
 Eusebius and Theodotus were probably born around the same time.
 They were close friends and ecclesiastical allies throughout their episcopal careers.
 Eusebius dedicated two apologetic works, Praeparatio evangelica and Demonstratio evangelica, both written between about 312 and 318, to Theodotus.

 In the Trinitarian controversy of the early fourth century, Theodotus sided with Arius of Alexandria.
 In a letter to Eusebius of Nicomedia around 321, Arius named Theodotus as one of his eastern supporters along with Eusebius of Caesarea, Paulinus of Tyre, Athanasius of Anazarbus, Gregory of Berytus and Aëtius of Lydda.
 According to Arius' chief rival, Athanasius of Alexandria, Theodotus wrote in support of Arius, but he does not quote any of his writings.

 Theodotus attended the provincial council of Antioch held in late 324 or early 325.
 He was one of only three bishops who refused to subscribe to the council's statement of faith, which was based on the theology of the bishop of Alexandria, Alexander I. They were excommunicated pending their recantation at the "great and holy synod" scheduled for June 325.
 Theodotus attended the synod, which took place in Nicaea, and subscribed to the Nicene Creed, probably on the basis of the explanation of terminology given by the Emperor Constantine I. Three months after Nicaea, Constantine banished Eusebius of Nicomedia and Theognis of Nicaea for communicating with some of Arius' deposed supporters.
 Shortly after, he wrote to Theodotus warning him from committing the same error.